hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/692_scc_vii.md

 Disciple: Yes, sir, so it is.
 But I cannot muster sufficient courage.

-Swamiji: That is what I say, my son, you have no Shraddhâ — no faith in yourselves.
+Swamiji: That is what I say, my son, you have no Shraddhā — no faith in yourselves.
 What will you achieve?
 You will have neither material nor spiritual advancement.
 Either put forth your energy in the way I have suggested and be successful in life, or give up all and take to the path